obriencj/koji-smoky-dingo/examples/command/README.md

 ## Commands

-The example provides the following example command implementations
+The example provides the following command implementations

 | Command | Description |
 |---------|-------------|